TechnicPack/TechnicSolder/README.md

 Installation/Updating Solder
 -------------

-Refer to our wiki here: https://github.com/TechnicPack/TechnicSolder/wiki
+Refer to our documentation here: https://docs.solder.io/

-If there is any missing info, please post an issue on our [issue tracker](https://github.com/TechnicPack/TechnicSolder/issues)
+If there is any missing/incorrect info, please post an issue on our [issue tracker](https://github.com/TechnicPack/TechnicSolder/issues)

 Changes
 ---------------